Template · Template · Template

 Student Electronic Access to Grades

-D2L is the College’s Course Management System which includes a gradebook function allowing students access to their grades in order to receive timely and meaningful feedback on their progress in the course at any time.
+Students will have access to their grades through D2L in order to receive feedback on their progress in the course at any time.
 These grades will align with the Evaluation Criteria listed in this syllabus.
-D2L is accessed through the MyLCC page.

 Academic Success Coaches (ASC)

 Student success is our first goal.
 Our Academic Success Coaches mentor students to help them meet their educational, personal and career goals.
-Faculty or staff may refer you to an ASC for help if you are not doing well in a class.
+Faculty or staff may submit an Academic Alert to refer you to an ASC for the resources needed to be successful in class.
 Please watch your LCC email for a referral.

 We also suggest you contact an ASC on your own if you need help or advice to reach your goals.

 Students with disabilities who may need accommodations in this class should contact the Center for Student Access (CSA).
 They are located in the Gannon Building, Star Zone - Center for Student Support.
-You can also access the Center for Student Access website, or call (517) 483-5323.
-Contacting the Center early helps ensure that accommodations are put in place as soon as possible.
+You can also access the Center for Student Access website, or call (517) 483-1924.
+Contacting the Center early helps ensure that accommodations for you are put in place as soon as possible.

 Instructors will verify participation in a course by the 8th day after the start date of sections less than 8 weeks long, and by the 15th day after the start date of sections 8 weeks or longer.
 Students who have not participated will be dropped from the course and may be responsible for any non-refundable fees.